VenomDev07/supabasr-chatapp/README.md

 - 🔐 **Authentication:**
   - Login screen styled to match the given UI.
   - Supabase auth used for secure login.
+  - Logout functionality accessible via the icon located in the top-right sidebar.

 - 💬 **Chat Functionality:**
   - Real-time chat using Supabase Realtime.